-With reference to OWI penalties, it must be noted that, in addition to prior OWI offenses, prior refusals to take chemical tests under the implied consent law (see Part III, below) and prior OWI-related offenses (i.e., causing injury, great bodily harm or death by OWI) are counted in determining whether an OWI offense is a first, second or third or subsequent offense in a five-year period.
-Examples are:
+With reference to OWI penalties, it must be noted that, in addition to prior OWI offenses, prior refusals to take chemical tests under the implied consent law (see Part III, below) and prior OWI-related offenses (i.e., causing injury, great bodily harm or death by OWI) are counted in determining whether an OWI offense is a first, second, third or subsequent offense within the applicable five- or 10-year period.
+As noted in Part I, C, 8, above, the 10-year limit was established in 1993 Wisconsin Act 317.
+The following examples indicate that: (1) the five-year limit applies to first and second offense OWI or OWI-related offenses or refusals in that five-year time period; and (2) the 10-year limit applies to third or subsequent offenses or refusals in that 10-year time period.
+In the graphs in these examples, X equals the date of the offense or refusal.